 Federally Qualified Health Centers (FQHCs) face unique challenges—such as lack of resources, limited funding and disparate workflows—which can inhibit the ability to get paid faster and more accurately.

-A 2021 data analysis showed that FQHCs experienced a 26% decline in patient visits during the pandemic.
+A 2021 data analysis showed that FQHCs experienced a 26% decline in patient visits from April to December 2020 during the pandemic.
 Because most of an FQHC’s revenue comes from patient care, this created a particularly challenging fiscal environment for most centers.
 Even now, the need for digital patient visits and engagement options continues to grow.

-FQHCs also saw a surge in telehealth usage due to quarantine restrictions and subsequent variants, with telephone visits comprising 48.5% of their services at the height of the pandemic.
+FQHCs also saw a surge in telehealth usage due to quarantine restrictions and subsequent variants, with telephone visits comprising 48.5% of their services during the pandemic.
 Between the demand for new equipment to facilitate virtual care and the need to recoup losses caused by COVID-19, centers need new strategies to steady cash flow and better assist their patients.

 Leveraging technology and a partner with revenue cycle expertise can help your FQHC reduce denials, administrative burdens and manual workflows to maximize reimbursements.
 Below, we’re taking a look at five strategies you can start implementing today to help achieve those goals.